Qi (pronounced "chee") may refer to any of the following:

 1. Qi is an interface standard for devices with the ability to charge their batteries wirelessly.
 Power can be transferred from a special "Qi pad" to a Qi compatible device using electromagnetic induction over a distance of up to 1.6 inches.

 2. Qi is the name of a functional programming language released in April 2005 that is similar to Lisp.
 The Qi language is metaprogrammable that allows the user to re-program components of the language itself.
 Here is "Hello, World" in Qi:

 (output "Hello, World~%")

-3.Qi may also refer to the Qi project, which aims to produce copyleft computing hardware; in essence applying the terms of the Free Software Foundation's GNU Greater Public License to computer hardware.
+3.Qi may also refer to the Qi project, which aims to produce copyleft computing hardware.
+The Qi project's approach to hardware is comparable to the Free Software Foundation's GNU Greater Public License.